SybelBlue/slides/main-slides.md

 - a **unit test** covers a single-method behavior
 - generally, every test follows **3A** structure

-*regretably, no, this is not the three-act structure*
+*regrettably, no, this is not the three-act structure*
 <!-- .element: class="citation" -->

 +++ <!-- .slide: data-auto-animate -->